 1. Big Datasets and Platforms for Climate Change

 2. Feature Extraction of Big Climate Data

 3. Deep learning for Climate Patterns

 4. Climate Networks

 9. Big Data Analysis for Carbon Footprint

 - 20th November 2019

 - Paperback ISBN:

-Jianping Li, Ph.D, a full professor at Beijing Normal University, Vice-Chair of the IUGG Union Commission on Climatic and Environmental Change (CCEC), Executive Secretary-General of the International Commission of Climate (ICCL )/ IAMAS , Fel low of IUGG , Fellow of Royal Meteorological Society (RMetS), an Affiliate Faculty of University of Hawaii, and Editor of a number of Climate journals.
-His major research interests include climate dynamics and climate change, monsoon and annular modes.
-He has published more than 300 peer-reviewed papers and has edited several books as well.
+Jianping Li, PhD, a full professor at Ocean University of China, Chair of the IUGG Union Commission on Climatic and Environmental Change (CCEC), President of the International Commission of Climate (ICCL)/IAMAS, Fellow of IUGG, Fellow of Royal Meteorological Society, an Affiliate Faculty of University of Hawaii, Executive Editor of Climate Dynamics, and Editor of a number of known climate journals.
+His major research interests include climate dynamics and climate change, monsoon, air-sea interaction and annular modes.
+He has published more than 400 peer-reviewed papers, and has edited several books.